xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 val it : Expr = x*(x*0+2*1)+x*2*1
 ```

 Parentheses are omitted only when a sum is participating in an expression that has a higher precedence, which in this simplified example means products.
-If you didn’t add precedence to the pretty-printer, you’d get `x*x*0+2*1+x*2*1` for the last expression, which is incorrect.
+If you didn't add precedence to the pretty-printer, you'd get `x*x*0+2*1+x*2*1` for the last expression, which is incorrect.

 ## Implementing Local Simplifications

-The next thing to do is to get your symbolic manipulator to simplify expressions so you don’t have to do so.
+The next thing to do is to get your symbolic manipulator to simplify expressions so you don't have to do so.
 One easy modification is to replace the use of the `Sum` and `Prod` constructors in `deriv` with local functions that perform local simplifications, such as removing identity operations, performing arithmetic, bringing forward constants, and simplifying across two operations.
 Listing 12-6 shows how to do this.

 ##### Listing 12-6.
 Symbolic differentiation with local simplifications